 It’s also possible to use free certificates through an initiative called Let’s Encrypt.
 I don’t understand the ins and outs of it, but I know as an end-user that it works.

-Let’s Encrypt is a bit different to the other certificate authorities.
+Let’s Encrypt is a bit different from the other certificate authorities.
 It’s an initiative with a lot of backers to make SSL more accessible.
-And it’s something that needs to be handled on the server side with a certificate management agent.
+And it’s something that needs to be handled on the server-side with a certificate management agent.
 Some hosts and services have it built-in and offer it.
 Cloudflare and KeyCDN are examples where it’s built-in to their services.
-In my case, it meant I didn’t need to buy a separate wildcard certificate for my cdn subdomains.
+In my case, it meant I didn’t need to buy a separate wildcard certificate for my CDN subdomains.
 And it’s something I’m curious to learn more about, because it’s possible it might meet my needs perfectly well without needing to pay separately for domain certificates.

 Some Embedded Content Might Not Work

 When I first switched over, I was getting the “https://” in the URL location bar but not the green lock.
-That’s because some of the embedded items in my page weren’t being called over SSL.
+That’s because some of the embedded items on my page weren’t being called over SSL.
+It was a mixed content problem.

 An example was the Mailchimp signup forms.
 (Here’s the fix I used).
 Some plugins did it too.
 And at least one of my graphics was being called from a non-encrypted source.